-Canon EOS-1V (takes one 2CR5 lithium battery, 35.6 oz./1,004g with battery and film, $1,900 new or about $500 used if you know How to Win at eBay; I paid only $389 for this one) and Canon EF 50mm f/1.0 L USM. bigger.
-I bought this one at this link directly to them at eBay, and B&H sells them brand-new.
+Canon EOS-1V (takes one 2CR5 lithium battery, 35.6 oz./1,004g with battery and film, about $400 used if you know How to Win at eBay; I paid only $389 for this one in 2013) and Canon EF 50mm f/1.0 L USM. bigger.
+I bought this one at this link directly to them at eBay.
 Amazon also sells them.

 This free website's biggest source of support is when you use those or any of these links when you get anything, regardless of the country in which you live — but I receive nothing for my efforts if you buy elsewhere.
 I get no government hand-outs and run no pledge drives to support my research, so please always use any of these links for the best prices and service whenever you get anything.
 Thanks for helping me help you!
 Ken.